 Wellness, Inclusion, and Activism

-The Bronfman Center is committed to our values of inclusion and accessibility both in physical and spiritual space.
+NYU Hillel is committed to our values of inclusion and accessibility both in physical and spiritual space.
 The building where we offer regular daily prayer and weekly Shabbat services are physically accessible for wheelchair-users, and religiously accessible for people of all backgrounds.
-We offer a range of programming that specifically honors the intersections of diverse Jewish identity, including an LGBTQ+ Jewish club, a Black and Jewish cohort, and a variety of events throughout the year on topics ranging from chronic illness to mental health to environmental justice.
+We offer a range of programming that specifically honors the intersections of diverse Jewish identity, including an LGBTQ+ Jewish club, Jews of Color engagement, and a variety of events throughout the year on topics ranging from chronic illness to mental health to environmental justice.
+We offer various cohort learning opportunities around topics like wellness and chronic illness.
 In addition, we engage in service with a variety of local organizations serving people experiencing housing and food insecurity, formerly incarcerated people, and isolated older adults.
-We have also hosted a variety of social-justice based internship and fellowship opportunities for students to get more involved in the community.
+We also host a variety of social-justice based internship and fellowship opportunities for students to get more involved in the community.

 Additional Campus Information